 Q – Where should I store my cultures?

-A – Cultures should be put in the fridge once they arrive, in a glass jar and can be stored for up to 3 months.
+A – Cultures should be put in the fridge once they arrive, in a glass jar and can be stored for up to 3 months or in the freezer for 6 months.

 Q – How to make coconut yoghurt using Kultured Wellness culture starters?